-You can see that as I start to get slower and slower, that is an indicator for me to quit.
+You can see that as I fatigue and start to get slower and slower, that is an indicator for me to quit.

 As you can see, whether or not you’ve reached failure depends on what goal you’re training for and what type of failure you’re training to.

-But understand this: if you want to create change in your muscles you’d better train to some type of failure.
-If you just do sub-maximal sets, not touching any of these types of failure, your time in the gym isn’t really productive.
+But understand this: if you want to create muscle growth and strength gains you’d better train to some type of failure.
+If you just do sub-maximal sets in your training regimen, not touching any of these types of failure, your time in the gym isn’t really productive.

-- You should be training to failure on every set of every exercise in every workout you’re doing.
+- You should be training to failure on every set of every exercise in every workout you’re doing if you want to achieve muscle growth.
 But there are 3 types of failure, and what constitutes failure will depend on what goal you’re performing each exercise for.

 - In technique failure you have failed once you can no longer maintain good form on the exercise, regardless of how bad the burn is or how much you may need to slow your tempo to keep pushing out reps.